ronakgoti23/privacy-policy/index.md

 Used for secure app distribution and essential Android services.

 #### **B. Firebase Analytics**
 Used for anonymous usage statistics and crash reporting.
 *   Data is **Aggregated, Anonymous, and Non-personal**.
 *   We do not use Firebase Analytics to personally identify users.

 #### **C. Google AdMob**
 We display limited child-appropriate advertisements.
 *   **Child Safety Settings:** We have enabled `tagForChildDirectedTreatment` and `maxAdContentRating = G`.
 *   **No Personalized Advertising:** We do NOT use behavioral advertising or interest-based targeting for children.

+#### **D. YouTube Player**
+Some educational content (stories and rhymes) may be displayed via YouTube's embedded player.
+*   We only embed **pre-selected, age-appropriate, child-safe** videos.
+*   YouTube's own privacy policy applies to video playback.
+We do not control YouTube's data practices.
+*   No YouTube account or login is required to watch videos in the app.

+#### **E. Text-to-Speech (TTS)**
+ZestKids uses the device's built-in **Text-to-Speech engine** to read stories and alphabets aloud for children.
+*   This feature works **entirely on-device**.
+*   No audio data is recorded, stored, or transmitted.

+#### **F. External Links**
+Certain sections of the app may use a **URL Launcher** to open external links (such as our Privacy Policy page) in the device's browser.
+*   We only link to our own official pages.
+*   We do not link to third-party commercial websites from within the app.

 ---